The Moduli Space of Harnack Curves in Toric Surfaces

 \subsection{Acknowledgements}

-The author would like to thank Mauricio Velasco for proposing this problem and advising the master thesis that preceded this paper, Francisco Santos for all of this help and support with the development of this paper, the organizers of the Master Class in Tropical Geometry in Stockholm 2017, where much of the inspiration for the last section was obtained, as well as Tristram Bogart, Grigory Mikhalkin, Felipe Rinc\'on, Florent Schaffhauser, Timo de Wolff and the referee for helpful discussions and suggestions.
+The author would like to thank Mauricio Velasco for proposing this problem and advising the master thesis that preceded this paper as well as the rest of the committee members Tristram Bogart, Felipe Rinc\'on, Florent Schaffhauser; the organizers of the Master Class in Tropical Geometry in Stockholm 2017, where much of the inspiration for section 5 was obtained; Grigory Mikhalkin, Timo de Wolff, Lionel Lang and anonymous referees for helpful discussions and suggestions.
+Special thanks to Francisco Santos for all of his help and support with the development of this paper.